microsoft/Tools.WorkItemPlanner/README.md

 - Centralized certificate governance (issuance, rotation, expiry alerts) via OneCert.
 - Consistent auditing & RBAC through Key Vault.
 - Decoupled lifecycle management enabling proactive rotation without web app restarts tied to portal automation windows.
+### Managed Identity Setup

+- System-assigned managed identity (Web App): enabled on the App Service and granted the minimal Key Vault RBAC permissions required to read the TLS certificate (Key Vault Secrets User).
+This identity is used by the Web App to fetch and bind the certificate at runtime.

+- User-assigned managed identity (GitHub Actions): a separate user-assigned Managed Identity (WorkItemPlanner-Identity) was created and configured with a federated credential that trusts the repository/workflow.
+This identity has Contributor access on the Resource Group to allow OIDC-based deployments from GitHub Actions.

+Security notes:
+- Prefer least-privilege RBAC (scope to the Web App or specific resources instead of the whole resource group where possible).
+- Restrict the federated credential to the specific repository and workflow.
+- Use OIDC federation to avoid long-lived secrets and periodically review assigned permissions.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please submit a pull request or reach out to <adityamankal@microsoft.com>.

-## Future plan
+## Future Roadmap

-- Implement SSO with User Identity (or) Service Principal - COMPLETED
+- Implement Single Sign on - COMPLETED
 - Support for custom templates - COMPLETED
-- Telemetry - COMPLETED
+- Track Telemetry - COMPLETED
-- Work Item Description (Rich Text) - COMPLETED
+- Support Work Item Description (Rich Text) - COMPLETED

 ## SDL Assessment